lionchina/CircleMenu/README.md

 # CircleMenu

 A circle menu (iOS version).
-You can customize the number of buttons with image and title between (1 ~ 9).
+You can customize the number of buttons with image and title between 1 and 9.

 ![Animation](screenshots/screenshot_1.gif "Animation")